 And often, people forget that the GDPR is not the only relevant law, you also have to know about and adhere to relevant marketing laws.
 Read more below.

-We have read research articles (written by actual research scientists) that lean on incorrect sources (e.g. referring to "gdpr-info.eu" as an official EU website), and listened to several podcasts with US attorneys who clearly haven’t read the actual law text.
+Unfortunately, we've read research articles (written by actual research scientists) that lean on incorrect sources (e.g. referring to "gdpr-info.eu" as an official EU website).

 Therefore, it’s crucial that you know you only rely on credible sources when working with the GDPR in your business, or that the help you rely on, do so.